patrick-kidger/equinox/README.md

             return x
         return self.weight @ x

-# We pass in a `model` argument to the loss.
-Remember that `model` is a PyTree.
-As a convenience, we now
+# We use the fact that our model is data, by passing it in as an argument to the loss.
+# There's no magic here: `model` is a PyTree like any other.
+#
-# use *filtered transformations* to unpack it as a PyTree, and select just the leaves we want to
+# We use filtered transformations to unpack its data and select just the leaves we want to
 # JIT+differentiate.
-(In this simple case all floating-point JAX arrays -- i.e. `weight` but not `flag`.)
+(In this case, all floating-point JAX arrays -- `weight` but not `flag`.)
+# There's no magic here: filtered transformations act on any kind of PyTree.
 #
 # Equinox is JAX-friendly.
 If you want to differentiate everything, just use `jax.jit` and `jax.grad`.
 @ft.partial(eqx.jitf, filter_fn=eqx.is_inexact_array)